awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 ## How do I setup the dashboards on top of multiple payer accounts?

 This scenario allows customers with multiple payer (management) accounts to deploy all the CUR dashboards on top of the aggregated data from multiple payers.
-To fulfill prerequisites customers should set up CUR S3 bucket replication to S3 bucket in separate Governance account.
+To fulfill prerequisites customers should set up or have setup a new Governance Account.
+The payer account CUR S3 buckets will have S3 replication enabled, and will replicate to a new S3 bucket in your separate Governance account.
 {{%expand "Click here to expand step by step instructions" %}}

 ![Images/CUDOS_multi_payer.png](/Cost/200_Cloud_Intelligence/Images/CUDOS_multi_payer.png?classes=lab_picture_small)